-Kaitlyn is a senior associate on RMI’s Climate-Aligned Industries Program, working on accelerating the deployment of new decarbonization technologies in the hard-to-abate sectors.
+Kaitlyn is a senior associate in RMI’s Climate-Aligned Industries Program, working to accelerate the deployment of new decarbonization technologies in the heavy industrial sector.
 She specializes in hydrogen and its application in steel production.
 Kaitlyn co-led techno-economic optimization analysis on green hydrogen and developed economic and emissions analyses for steel asset decarbonization.
 She also worked toward assessing the life-cycle emissions of various hydrogen and steel production pathways and supported the development of hydrogen and industrial hubs.

-Prior to joining RMI, Kaitlyn studied at Stanford University, where she served as a teaching assistant in the Civil & Environmental Engineering department, helping lead the undergraduate and graduate-level classes “Understanding Energy,” an introductory energy survey course, and “Extreme Energy Efficiency,” an immersive class focused on integrative design, co-led by RMI and taught by Amory Lovins.
-Kaitlyn is passionate about the intersection of energy, the environment, and equity, deepening her knowledge in specific coursework on racial equity in energy during her master’s program.
+Prior to joining RMI, Kaitlyn studied at Stanford University, where she earned a B.S. in Chemical Engineering and an M.S. in Civil and Environmental Engineering in the Atmosphere/Energy Program.
+She served as a teaching assistant, leading the “Extreme Energy Efficiency” course, an immersive class focused on the power of integrative design, taught by Amory Lovins.
+Kaitlyn is passionate about the intersection of energy, environment, and equity, deepening her knowledge in coursework on racial equity in energy during her master’s program.

 MS, Civil & Environmental Engineering, Atmosphere/Energy, Stanford University